 How to Combat Hot Flashes in Menopause

 Hot flashes are sudden waves of heat that may cause flushing, sweating, and sometimes a racing heartbeat or palpitations.
-While they can appear during periods, pregnancy, or postpartum, they are most common and often most disruptive during menopause.
+While they can appear during periods, pregnancy, or postpartum, they are most common and often most disruptive during perimenopause.

 Managing hot flashes depends on what’s causing them, but in menopause, women often need both immediate relief for sudden episodes and longer-term strategies to keep symptoms under control.

-Why Hot Flashes Happen in Menopause
+Why Hot Flashes Start in Perimenopause

 During perimenopause and menopause, declining estrogen levels interfere with the body’s ability to regulate temperature.
 This hormonal shift can confuse the brain’s internal “thermostat,” leading to sudden heat surges, sweating, and flushing known as hot flashes.